 Get to know where we have been and where God has taken us.

-In the Spring of 2002 a growing inner stirring reached it’s apex with two life changing events for CenterPoint’s founding pastor, Doug Phillips.
-First, while on a thirty hour train trip from Hong Kong to Beijing, China, God spoke to him clearly that a change was coming regarding ministry.
-It was a clarion call to return to Columbia, MO, where he was serving as one of seven pastors of an awesome church and…resign!
-In China he had encountered a people who had so little materially and yet so much spiritually.
+In the Spring of 2002, an inner stirring reached its apex with two life-changing events for CenterPoint’s founding pastor, Doug Phillips.
+First, while on a thirty-hour train trip from Hong Kong to Beijing, China, God spoke to him clearly that a change was coming regarding ministry.
+It was a clarion call to return to Columbia, MO, where he was serving as one of seven pastors of an awesome church — and resign!
 Though his place of ministry in Columbia was wonderful, God had called him to do a new thing with new people.
 Second, his heart was breaking as he watched kidney cancer ravage his precious daughter’s body.
-And yet, the cancer seemed to strengthen her resolve to make the most of every moment, God was calling Doug to do the same.
+And yet, the cancer seemed to strengthen her resolve to make the most of every moment.
+God was calling Doug to do the same.

 When?
-It seemed that Fall in Columbia, MO—a college town—was a time of beginnings…so on Sunday, August 4th, 2002, CenterPoint Church held it’s first corporate meeting.
+It seemed that Fall in Columbia, MO—a college town—was a time of beginnings; so, on Sunday, August 4th, 2002, CenterPoint Church held her first corporate meeting.

-Our first days were humble and humbling.
-I had left the comfort of a wonderful church of 800 to pastor a group of…76.
-But, it represented the people whom God was raising up to reach the lost.
+CenterPoint’s first days were humble and humbling.
+Doug had left the comfort of a wonderful church of 800 to pastor a group of approximately 76, which represented the first group of people whom God was raising up to reach the lost.
 In a strange way, God was bringing the lost and disconnected to reach the lost and disconnected.
 Those first meetings were held at the Ramada Inn on Vandiver Road.
-God had given us children’s workers, singers and musicians, greeters and…well, it was awesome…and still is!
+God had provided children’s workers, singers, musicians, and greeters.
+It was awesome!

 To God be the glory!